mdashfaqhussain/password-generator-angular/README.md

-# NeuroLab Angular
+# lab Angular

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.6.

 ## Development server

 Run `ng serve` for a dev server.
-Navigate to `http://<app_name>.ineuron.app:4200/`.
+Navigate to `http://<app_name>.pwskills.app:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding